cleverml/.github/profile/README.md

 CleverChain breaks requests down into sequences of tasks, iteratively enriching its context window with new information at each step.

 <img width="702" alt="cleveragentcoreflow" src="https://github.com/cleverml/.github/assets/103453421/3a659956-0606-4bf4-b021-41e6ff3d3d1a">

-## **GARS** 🎨
-Our **Generative Art Recommendation System (GARS)** uses live feedback to enhance the stable diffusion process.
-GARS produces stunning and relevant generative artwork by generating prompt embeddings and then performing informed vector space navigation.